Azad Beg

-Azad Beg (born July 4, 1952) was the founder of the Turkic nationalist Ittehadiya Islami-ye Wilayat-i Shamal movement in Afghanistan during the Soviet-Afghan War.
+Azad Beg (born July 4, 1952) was the founder of the Turkic nationalist Islamic Union of the Northern Provinces movement in Afghanistan during the Soviet-Afghan War.
 Beg was the great-grandson of Nasseruddin, the last amir of Kokand.

+Early life

-Azad Beg was born in Campbellpur, Pakistan.
+Azad Beg was born in Campbellpur, Dominion of Pakistan.
 His father, Abdul Waris Karimi, was an Uzbek doctor serving in the Pakistan Army.
-Azad Beg's mother was the daughter of Mehmood Beg, the grandson of Syed Mohammad Khudayar, the Khan of Kokand.
+Azad Beg's mother was the daughter of Mehmood Beg, the grandson of Muhammad Khudayar Khan, the Khan of Kokand.